tonibronars/visuotactile_transformer/README.md

 ## Datasets

 We generate collocated visual (depth images) and tactile (contact images) in simulation for four objects, and release our datasets here.
-The datasets we used for training are under:
+To access the datasets, unzip the `training_data.zip` and `validation_data.zip` files.
+Then, theS datasets we used for training are under:

 `data/{pin_big_subset,aux_big,stud_big,usb_big}_ang/`